HomeSustainabilityGovernanceCorporate Governance

 The System to Promote Sustainability Management

-To promote our sustainability management we have created a cross-departmental Sustainability Management Committee, chaired by the president with all board directors and all managing executive officers as committee members, under the direct oversight of the Board of Directors.
+To promote sustainability management we have created a cross-departmental Sustainability Management Committee, chaired by the President with all board directors and all managing executive officers as committee members, under the direct oversight of the Board of Directors.
 Reporting to the Sustainability Management Committee are seven specialized committees for individual subjects, each chaired by the director responsible for that area.
 The department most closely associated with any given issue acts as the secretariat for the related committee.
 The Sustainability Management Committee’s role is to screen important matters concerning sustainability and the status of activities of specialized committees, and review their progress.

 Sustainability Management Committee Structure